 - Achieving the minimum required official score on the International Test of English as a Foreign Language (TOEFL) or the International English Language Testing System (IELTS) exam.
 Test scores are valid for 2 years after the test date, but will still be considered valid if the score exceeded the minimum requirement and you have maintained continuous residency in the United States since the exam date.

-- Completion of a bachelor's, master’s, doctorate, or professional degree at an accredited college or university where English is the only language of instruction.
+- Completion of a bachelor's, master’s, doctorate, or professional degree at a US regionally accredited college or university.
 Individuals who are in the process of earning a bachelor’s degree from an accredited institution may be admitted to some programs.

 Minimum Test Score Requirements